patchoo/patchoo/docs/setup_computer_deployment_groups.md

 Create either static or smart groups corresponding to the names above.
 I use static groups and find some power users, or more daring staff that would like to beta test updates, but you could also use certain criteria in a smart group to scope your beta releases too.

 Like munki's catalogs, it's an open configuration and could be used other uses too.
-As of writing, computers should only be a member of one group, but this will likely change.
+As of writing, computers should only be a member of one group.
+The first group matched will be used.

 *Macs that aren't in any of the special groups are consider production Macs and only run the `update` trigger.*